miken32/NetworkRules/README.md

 ```

 ### private_ip
 The field under validation must be a private IPv4 or IPv6 address.
-"Private" address spaces are defined as follows:
+Private addresses are defined as being within one of the following networks:
 * 10.0.0.0/8
 * 172.16.0.0/12
 * 192.168.0.0/16